Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectlUpgradeQS.md

 **recommendation**: <kbd>y</kbd>

 ### During the join process
-You may be asked if you want to continue watching the join procedure of your Node as it rejoins the network.
-This is optional and you can choose <kbd>n</kbd> here, which will complete the upgrade and drop you back at the prompt.
+You may be asked if you want to continue watching, skip, or cancel the upgrade procedure as your Node attempts to rejoin the network cluster.
+You can refer to the [DownloadInProgress blocker](./nodectlUpgradeRejoin2#downloadinprogress-blocker) section of the [upgrade walk through](./nodectlUpgradeIntro) section for further details.

-After a short wait you can use the `sudo nodectl status` command to verify you are back online.
+**recommendation**: <kbd>s</kbd>

-**recommendation**: <kbd>n</kbd>
+The upgrade will skip the attempt to join the layer1 cluster, and continue the rest of the upgrade.
+After a short wait you can use the [status](../nodectlCommands#status) command with the `-p` option against the layer0 cluster to verify you are back online.

 ## Non Interactive
 The `upgrade` command has the option `-ni`.
-This option will tell nodectl to enter non-interactive mode.
+This option will tell nodectl to enter [non-interactive](../nodectlCommands#upgrade) mode.

 In non-interactive mode, you will not be prompted to answer any questions, all the defaults will be automatically selected for you.

 **Exception**: In the event a critical issue is identified by nodectl, you will be prompted to answer a question.
+This also applies to more critical security questions that may not be of value to use any particular "default" value.

 ```
 sudo nodectl upgrade -ni